How to Change Your Business Name: A Step-by-Step Guide

 A business name change is a serious undertaking for any business.
 Naming a small business is a thoughtful process.
 It takes time and research to complete.
 The name of your business is meant to be unique.
 It helps differentiate you from your competitors.

-If you are changing the name of your business, you need to be certain this change benefits the business and its customer base.
+When you are changing a business name, you need to be certain the change benefits the either the business or its customers base in some way.
 Here are a few questions you may ask yourself before you start to change a business name.
 This ensures you, and the business, are ready for the change.

 Questions To Ask: